swiftlang/swift-evolution/proposals/NNNN-lifetime-dependency.md

 ## Future Directions

-### Lifetime Dependencies for Escapable Types

-This proposal has deliberately limited the application of lifetime dependencies to return types that are nonescapable.
-This simplifies the model by identifying nonescapable types as exactly those types that can carry such dependencies.
-It also helps simplify the enforcement of lifetime constraints by guaranteeing that constrained values cannot escape before being returned.
-Most importantly, this restriction helps ensure that the new semantics (especially lifetime dependency inference) cannot accidentally break existing code.
-We expect that in the future, additional investigation can reveal a way to relax this restriction.

 ### Lifetime Dependencies for Tuples

 It should be possible to return a tuple where one part has a lifetime dependency.